jdayton3/wordpress-duplicator/Readme.md

 For devlopment you may want to disable opcache.
 You can add the following line to the htaccess file in `wpclone/wordpress/.htaccess`:

 `php_flag opcache.enable Off`

+## Other

+I haven't had much success getting the hostname to change automatically.
+If you have the same problem after installation, log into the PHPMyAdmin instance (by default at http://localhost:8180) and edit the values in the wp_options table.